Lyne1/Lyne1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Yijing Lin (林伊婧), currently a second year Master student in USTC-CMI lab, at the the School of Information Science and Technology of Science and Technology of China (USTC), supervised by  <a href='https://scholar.google.com/citations?user=hxGs4ukAAAAJ&hl=en&oi=ao'>Prof. Yongdong Zhang</a>.
-I obtained my B.E. degree in Artificial Intelligence from USTC in 2024.
+I am Yijing Lin (林伊婧), a second-year Master’s student at the USTC-CMI Lab, School of Information Science and Technology, University of Science and Technology of China (USTC), under the supervision of <a href='https://scholar.google.com/citations?user=hxGs4ukAAAAJ&hl=en&oi=ao'>Prof. Yongdong Zhang</a>.
+I received my B.E. degree in Artificial Intelligence from USTC in 2024.

 My research interest includes video generation and image generation.